 Moreover, People who have had appendectomy before have more profound constipation.
 Prolonged retention of feces appears to play a role in the development of appendicitis.

 Another study found that chronic constipation is higher in children with acute appendicitis (reference).
-The same study proposed that appendicitis can be a result of a low-fiber diet and constipation.
+The same study proposed that appendicitis can result from a low-fiber diet and constipation.

 The fiber in the diet is essential for regular bowel movements.
-People who fail to obtain sufficient fibers in their diet are at higher risk of constipation.
+People who fail to obtain sufficient fiber in their diet are at higher risk of constipation.